 End users of the product rated ExtraHop favourably for ease of installation and upgrading, and reported spending less on implementation services (as a percentage of total NPMD spending) than for other NPMD vendors.

-In terms of areas to be cautious, the report found that data centre traffic growth, along with cloud migration and virtualisation, will place additional burdens on buyers of ExtraHop to ensure that relevant packet data is accessible for analysis.
+In terms of areas to be cautious, the report found that data center traffic growth, along with cloud migration and virtualisation, will place additional burdens on buyers of ExtraHop to ensure that relevant packet data is accessible for analysis.

 Furthermore, Gartner found that ExtraHop's focus on both security and performance buyers may hinder its ability to keep pace with NPMD market shifts.